 What is an NDIA pitch?

-For NDIA roles, you will often be asked to submit a pitch of up to 500.
+For NDIA roles, you will often be asked to submit a pitch of 500 words.
 This replaces the traditional selection criteria response.

 Your pitch should show: